nidorx/sqlog/README.md

 The combination of these layers makes **SQLog** a robust and efficient solution for log management, optimizing performance through a non-blocking architecture and the use of atomic operations.
 This results in fast, real-time log capture capable of handling high workloads without compromising efficiency.

+## Requirements

+The builtin SQLite storage uses the package `github.com/mattn/go-sqlite3`, which is a cgo package, so you need `gcc`.

+See the link for more details: [https://github.com/mattn/go-sqlite3?tab=readme-ov-file#installation](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#installation)

 ## @TODO/IDEAS/ROADMAP